Albert Pullerits grant

-- Student’s works together with the required documents are to be submitted to Statistics Estonia (15 Endla Str, Tallinn 15174, e-mail: statistika at stat dot ee, keyword Albert Pulleritsu preemia) until 7 September 2012 (incl.).
-Works submitted later are excluded from assessment.
+- Student papers together with the required documents can be submitted to Statistics Estonia (e-mail: statistika at stat dot ee, keyword "Albert Pulleritsu preemia") until 31 May 2019 (incl.).
+Papers submitted later are excluded from assessment.

 Procedure and criteria of the assessment

-- For assessment of students’ works, an evaluation committee is established.
+- For the assessment of student papers, an evaluation committee is established.
 The committee consists of the representatives of Statistics Estonia and a member of the Statistical Council (excl. the representative from Statistics Estonia).

 - Members of the evaluation committee are approved by the Directive of the Director General of Statistics Estonia.

-- Novelty of the conception
+- novelty of the conception;

-- Applicability of the results
+- applicability of the results.

-Announcement and recognition of the winners
+Announcement and recognition of the winner

-- Statistics Estonia will announce the winner for the Albert Pullerits grant on the website of Statistics Estonia on 19 October 2012.
-The winner will be awarded the certificate of honour and a new iPad 16GB WIFI.
-The supervisor of the work will be awarded the certificate of honour.
+- Statistics Estonia will announce the winner for the Albert Pullerits Grant on the website of Statistics Estonia at the latest during the 25th week of 2017.
+The winner will be awarded a certificate and a €500 gift card.
+The winner’s supervisor will be awarded a certificate of honour.

 The notice on the requirements for applicants will be published on the website of Statistics Estonia.

-Additional information: tel +372 625 9300.
+Additional information: tel. +372 625 9300.